Last Updated: July 7, 2014

 Another cool, Mac-only AirPlay feature is the ability for computers to not just send media over AirPlay, but also to receive it.
 So, some Macs running modern versions of Mac OS X can actually function like speakers or an Apple TV: you can send audio or video from an iPhone or iPad to that Mac and have the Mac play back the content.

 That's possible due to AirPlay being built into the Mac OS.
 AirPlay isn't built into Windows, but there are a few third-party programs that allow your Windows PC to do this:

 - AirServer is a powerful tool designed for educators (but applicable to many uses) that allows a PC to receive video over AirPlay, which makes it a great tool for projecting the contents of your screen.
 It includes a free trial and costs anywhere from US$7.99 to $19.99, depending on your license type.

-The second option, called AirPlay Client for Windows Media Center, is also a free download. it requires Bonjour to be installed for use (Bonjour is installed along with iTunes on Windows).
+- AirPlay Client for Windows Media Center is a free download.
+It requires Bonjour to be installed on your PC for use (Bonjour is installed along with iTunes on Windows).

 - Shairport4w is an open-source project available as a free download.
 Learn more about using it.

 At one point, a program calledAirMediaPlayer for Windows also enabled this functionality, but its developer has removed it.
 No word on whether it will be returning.